fiasco/cloud-api-sdk-php/FUNCTIONS.md

 ## getSubscriptionIdes

-Returns a list of Remote IDEs associated with this subscription.
+Returns a list of Cloud IDEs associated with this subscription.
 ```php
 $response = $client->getSubscriptionIdes([
 	'SubscriptionUuid' => $SubscriptionUuid